madebyhiro/codem-transcode/README.markdown

     Output: {"ffprobe":{"streams":[ ... stream info ... ],"format":{ ... format info ... }}}}

-## Tests

-*TESTS ARE MISSING FROM THIS 0.5 BETA RELEASE*

-All tests are written using jasmine (via jasmine-node).
-Running them is as easy as:

-    # jasmine-node test

-More specs coming soon.

 ## Issues and support

 If you run into any issues while using codem-transcode please use the Github issue tracker to see if it is a known problem